 - 2 tablespoon olive oil

-- 2 medium onions (chopped fine)
+- 2 medium onions chopped fine

-- 2 cloves garlic (sliced)
+- 2 cloves garlic sliced

-- four 15 oz cans stewed tomatoes
+- 60 ounces stewed tomatoes

-- two 15 oz cans tomato sauce
+- 30 ounces tomato sauce

-- one 6 oz can tomato paste
+- 6 ounces tomato paste

 - 1 small bunch of fresh thyme or 2 tablespoons dried

-- 2 pounds Swiss cheese (shredded)
+- 2 pounds Swiss cheese shredded

 - salt and pepper to taste